-In this case, I highly recommend installing an SSL certificate (Let’s Encrypt) and maybe use a two-factor authentication app to block brute force attacks.
+In this case, I highly recommend installing an SSL certificate (Let’s Encrypt) and maybe using a two-factor authentication app to block brute-force attacks.

 You’ll find the documentation about SSL and Apache configuration to do this in the Installation on Linux manual.

-The main interest in NextCloud is to have an unlimited storage space, as you are the host.
+The main interest in NextCloud is to have unlimited storage space, as you are the host.

 Even if you can easily get more space than with free providers, it’s often not enough to compete with their premium offers.

-If you want to store large files, it’s possible to add an external storage to your Raspberry Pi, a USB disk (I love the mini USB keys like this one on Amazon to do this) for example or even a remote storage (Dropbox, Google Drive, Amazon, other local server).
+If you want to store large files, it’s possible to add external storage to your Raspberry Pi, a USB disk (I love the mini USB keys like this one on Amazon to do this) for example or even remote storage (Dropbox, Google Drive, Amazon, another local server).

 You’ll find all the documentation here to configure this on your server.

-Files are located in the NextCloud folder, data subfolder.
+Files are located in the NextCloud folder, the data subfolder.

-For example, for the admin user, they are probably in /var/www/html/nextcloud/data/admin/files/
+For example, the admin user, is probably in /var/www/html/nextcloud/data/admin/files/